Published Feb 12, 2021

-This food intolerance symptoms chart lists some of the common food intolerance symptoms and the foods that may trigger them:
+The following food intolerance symptoms chart lists some of the commonest symptoms, alongside the foods that may trigger them:

 |Watermelon, cherries, pears, food containing fructose-based sweetener